ActionIQ-OSS/python-pkgs/README.md

 ## Refreshing index

-After all whl files are built and copied to this repo directory in your git branch, you'll need to rebuild the index by running `./rebuild-index.sh`.
+After all whl files are built and copied to the root directory in your git branch, you'll need to rebuild the index by running `./rebuild-index.sh`.